List of The Spectacular Spider-Man characters

 Character designs for some of the main characters in The Spectacular Spider-Man.
-Left to right: Mary Jane Watson, Gwen Stacy, Harry Osborn, Spider-Man, Peter Parker, J. Jonah Jameson, Dr. Curt Connors and Eddie Brock.
+Left to right: Mary Jane Watson, Gwen Stacy, Harry Osborn, Spider-Man, his civilian form Peter Parker, J. Jonah Jameson, Dr. Curt Connors and Eddie Brock.

 The animated television series The Spectacular Spider-Man features an extensive cast of characters originally created by Stan Lee, Steve Ditko and other comic book creators.
 Greg Weisman and Victor Cook and the rest of the crew redesigned these classic characters in the series to be more modern but remain faithful to its characters in the comics.
 Most of these characters are based on the characters in the original mainstream universe but there have been characters that have been introduced from the Ultimate Marvel universe such as Kenny Kong and characters from Sam Raimi's film series such as Bernard Houseman as well.
 The majority of the villains that have debuted in the show have started out as supporting characters before becoming villains.
 The character's portrayals in the shows have mainly gained positive reviews from TV critics.